 Note that a 2% margin requirement is equal to a leverage ratio of 50:1.
 If the leverage ratio was 25:1, then, 1/25 = 0.04 = 4%.
 Therefore, the required margin for the above example would be doubled to $50.

-Most, if not all, brokers provide for basic order types that are similar to orders for stocks.
+Most, if not all, brokers provide basic order types, echoing orders for stocks.

 The most common order is the market order, which is to buy or sell at market.
 Actually, what this means is that you are buying the quote currency at the brokers ask price or you are selling short at the brokers bid price, which is always lower than the ask price.
 This is how most brokers make their money, and why they do not need to charge commissions.
 The spread is the difference between the bid and ask prices.
 In most cases, the most actively traded pairs will have the smallest spreads, and less actively traded currency pairs will have larger spreads.
 Spreads also increase when there is increased volatility in the market, even for frequently traded currency pairs.